-Treatment options will vary, depending on the underlying cause of the pain.
+Treatment options vary, depending on the underlying cause of the pain.

-Different types of therapy also may be helpful, including:
+Different types of therapy may be helpful, including:

 - Desensitization therapy.
 During this therapy, you learn vaginal relaxation exercises that can decrease pain.
 Your therapist may recommend pelvic floor exercises (Kegel exercises) or other techniques to decrease pain with intercourse.

 Counseling or sex therapy.
 If sex has been painful for a long time, you may experience a negative emotional response to sexual stimulation even after treatment.
 If you and your partner have avoided intimacy because of painful intercourse, you may also need help improving communication with your partner and restoring sexual intimacy.
 Talking to a counselor or sex therapist can help resolve these issues.